snowball-dev-group/snowball-bot/CONTRIBUTING.md

 If there's a code, which does a same thing, it would be better to share that code with other modules.
 To perform this, you can make:

-- utilites in `utils` folder - there's already some utilites for your needs, like ones to create embeds
+- utilities in `utils` folder - there's already some utilities for your needs, like ones to create embeds
 - shared module methods - this way is only applicable to modules which are not plugins (aka "cores")

 ##### 3. Make public plugins